 A hill country escape from the frenzy of everyday life

-Imagine a place where you can wake up with giraffe, rhinos and cheetah right outside your door, and not have to travel all the way to Africa.
+Imagine a place where you can wake up with giraffe and rhinos right outside your door, and not have to travel all the way to Africa.
 Your day only gets better as you engage in special tours to learn and understand more about these magnificent animals and how you can help ensure their survival through active conservation efforts.

 At Longneck Manor, some of the most iconic species of the African savannah will serve as animal ambassadors and storytellers, engaging with guests in unparalleled, personal encounters that will inspire a greater appreciation for these beautiful beasts and a desire to act on behalf of their wellbeing and survival in the wild.

 Unforgettable animal encounters

 Longneck Manor, nestled on more than 100 acres in the beautiful Hill Country of Texas, will serve as home to giraffes and rhinos born in accredited US zoos and offer guests a personalized wildlife experience like no other in the country.
 Traveling to Africa – an exceptional experience only possible for very few, fortunate people – provides the only comparable experience to what Longneck Manor has to offer.
 Not a traditional zoo exhibit where barriers distance guests from personal encounters with the animals, Longneck Manor treats a small number of overnight guests to more of an immersive, exclusive safari experience.